uilab-kaist/cs570-spring-2020/README.md

-# cs570-spring-2020
+# cs570-spring-2020 (Edu 4.0)

+## Update in relation to COVID‑19
+> Please send email to cs570.uilab@gmail.com regarding any class-related issues, instead of the professor's email.

+According to the policy of South Korea government and KAIST against the COVID-19 spreading throughout the nation, we have decided to deliver a lecture online for the fisrt two weeks. ***We will notice how to register for this course additionally before the day of the first class(March 16) on this webpage.*** For students who have trouble due to the postponed course closing, please refer to the notice in KLMS after the semester starts.

 ## Course Registration
-In addition to 80 students registered in the academic system, we will **only** accept **20** additional registrations. (i.e., the professor will sign the documents for 20 students.)
+In addition to 80 students registered in the academic system, we will **only** accept **20** additional registrations.
+Thus, the total number of enrolled students does not exceed 100.
+According to the following priority, we will not accept [rank 2] in case the number of students in [rank 1] who hopes to register for this course additionally exceeds 20.
 - **Priority**

-The following is the priority for adding this class for those who did not succeed in registering for this class.

-> 1. SoC MS or MS/PhD 1st or 2nd year
+> 1. SoC MS / Integrated MS/PhD in 1st or 2nd year
 > 2. SoC Undergraduate students in 7th semester or beyond
 > 3. All other graduate students in SoC
 > 4. Graduate students in EE and AI

-We will sign the add form up to 100 total students enrolled.
-Please come to the first class and get your form signed after the lecture.

-추가 신청의 priority는 다음과 같습니다.
-> 1. 전산학부 석사, 혹은 석박 통합 1-2년차 학생
-> 2. 전산학부 학사 7학기 이상
-> 3. 나머지 전산학부 대학원생
-> 4. 전기전자/AI 대학원 석/박/통합 학생

-전체 수강생 100명까지 서명할 예정입니다. 추가 신청을 원하는 학생은 첫 수업에 와서 수업후에 이 순서대로 서명 받으시면 됩니다.

 ## Teaching Staff